 How you conduct your self-assessment depends, in part, on the size of your organization.
 The information below is only suggested.
-You must decide for yourself how to proceed with the self-assessment process.
-However, we advise all organizations to review pages 5-14 of this Guide, which provide valuable insights regarding the basic constructs of the assessment method and what Examiners expect to see.
+You must decide for yourself how to proceed with the self-assessment.
+Regardless of the self-assessment method you choose, we advise all organizations to carefully review pages 5-14 of this Guide which provides valuable insights regarding the basic constructs of the assessment method and what the examiner team expects to see.

-For example, in a small organization, less than 50 employees or so, the senior leader or his/her designee may write the assessment with the assistance of a few individuals.
-In a larger organization, the senior leader might assign a team to gather the information and conduct the self-assessment.
-In either case, having a Baldrige or a Virginia SPQA trained Examiner or someone experienced with the Baldrige Criteria for Performance Excellence on staff as a resource may help to ensure the full value of the effort.
-Information on SPQA Examiner training can be found on the SPQA website, www.spqa-va.org.
+In a small organization, with fewer than 50 employees, the senior leader or his/her designee may write the assessment with the assistance of a few individuals.
+In a larger organization, the senior leader might assign a team to gather the information and write the self-assessment.
+Your SPQA Mentor can make some suggestions and facilitate a decision on your approach to self-assessment.
+During your Discovery journey, your Mentor will be a good source of information on Discovery and the Criteria.
+Also, you may consider sending someone on your staff to SPQA Examiner Training.
+Having a trained and experienced examiner on your staff as a resource can enhance your Discovery effort.
+Information on SPQA Examiner training can be found on the SPQA website, www.spqa-va.org/examine/.